 Maisy loves all the stories from the book.
 And I love to find stories or poems that are relevant to certain activities or situations and adapt them as massage stories.
 Poppy often gives impromptu Story Massage sessions where she makes up her own stories!

-More about Story Massage for children with PMLD
+More about the Story Massage Programme for children with PMLD